briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     3. _(3)_ Any dangerous ordnance or obscene material.

-14. _(n)_ A person is “not guilty by reason of insanity” relative to a charge of an offense only if the person proves, in the manner specified in Ohio R.C.
+14. _(n)_ A person is "not guilty by reason of insanity" relative to a charge of an offense only if the person proves, in the manner specified in Ohio R.C.
-2901.05, that at the time of the commission of the offense, the person did not know, as a result of a severe mental disease or defect, the wrongfulness of the person’s acts.
+2901.05, that at the time of the commission of the offense, the person did not know, as a result of a severe mental disease or defect, the wrongfulness of the person's acts.

 15. _(o)_